 No two Marche Rosso IGTs are the same … attention to label details is a must!
 But that’s the fun of it.

-The Vernaccia di Serrapetrona (DOCG) is found in the inland area of the Marche region, near the Verdicchio di Matelica zone, in central Italy.
-Awarded its DOCG status in 2003, it is one of the smallest classified zones in Italy, with vineyards situated towards the lower slopes of the Apennines at an altitude of 1476–1968ft (450–600m) above sea level.
-The wine-producing area covers Serrapetrona and parts of Belforte del Chienti and San Severino Marche, provinces of Macerata.
+The Vernaccia di Serrapetrona was awarded its DOCG status in 2003.
+One of the smallest classified zones in Italy, its vineyards are situated towards the eastern-facing lower slopes of the Apennines at an altitude of 1476–1968ft (450–600m) above sea level.
+The wine-producing area covers Serrapetrona and parts of Belforte del Chienti and San Severino Marche, towns in the Province of Macerata.

 The first fermentation uses half the grapes hand-picked in October; the remainder are dried on straw mats and added to the wine in January for its second fermentation.
 The third stage occurs after the wine has rested for a few months, and is then put into autoclaves (the Italian name for the sealed tanks used) where it undergoes the Charmat method (also known as the Martinotti method).

-The end result is an intensely aromatic wine displaying a raspberry-red color, a bouquet of sweet red fruits such as strawberries and cranberries that are also echoed on the palate, with a hint of spice, firm tannins and a bright acidity.
-The secco version makes a handsome partner for local salami and cheeses, while the sweeter style is best with desserts.
+The end result is an intensely aromatic wine displaying a raspberry-red color, a bouquet of sweet red fruits such as strawberries and cranberries that are also echoed on the palate, with a hint of spice (black pepper accent), firm tannins and a bright acidity.
+The secco version makes a handsome partner for prosciutto, salami, dried sausages, and cheeses, while the sweeter style is best with desserts.

 White grapes have been the recent surprise in Piceno area.
 Led by the resurrection of the Pecorino grape and the refinement of the Passerina grape, the whites have proven a delicious compliment to the seafood dishes that comprise the famous coastal cuisine.